kplau1128/helpers-utilities/utility_diagnostic/pipeline/README.md

 - `--model_name`: Name of the pretrained model to use (default: "stabilityai/stable-diffusion-xl-base-1.0")
 - `--gaudi_config`: Path to Gaudi configuration file (default: "Habana/stable-diffusion")
 - `--bad_paths_file`: File containing known problematic paths to exclude
+- `--test_paths`: Specific path(s) to test (comma-separated list or file)

+## Test Parameters

+The diagnostic tool uses the following default parameters for testing:

+- **Test Prompt**: "A picture of a dog in a bucket"
+- **Inference Steps**: 5
+- **Blank Image Detection**:
+  - Standard deviation threshold: 0.05
+  - Automatic conversion between tensor and PIL Image formats
+  - Support for both single images and batches
+- **State Management**:
+  - Deep copy of module states for clean testing
+  - Automatic state restoration between tests
+  - Memory cleanup after each test

 ## Output